NoraYashika/QORA-AI/README.md

 - [ ] a way to take out any bias out of the network 🧠
 - [ ] increasing the accurracy and taking out interpretation errors ❌

-The file "intents.json" is constantly being updated to increase the vocabulary of the neural network and I try to release Updates on a bi-weekly basis. 🔄
+The file "intents.json" is constantly being updated to increase the vocabulary of the neural network and I try to release Updates for it on a bi-weekly basis. 🔄

 if you have any requests or ideas, open an issue, I am all ears!! 😀